 InvGate Asset Management includes a set of features to streamline Inventory Management.
 Here are some of the most important ones:

-- Unified inventory creation – Easily import your IT and non-IT assets via CSV or XLS upload, network discovery, cloud discovery, agent installation, API integrations, or manual entry.
+- Unified inventory creation – Easily import and maintain your IT and non-IT assets through CSV uploads, the InvGate Asset Management Agent, network discovery, cloud discovery, and integrations (native and API).

 - Complete IT asset visibility – Once your inventory is set up and normalized, you’ll have a centralized view of your IT (and non-IT) assets in one place.